ibm-cloud-docs/watsonxdata/data_stream_confluent1.md

 # Integrating Confluent Tableflow in {{site.data.keyword.lakehouse_short}}
 {: #data_stream_confluent1}

-You can integrate Confluent TableFlow with {{site.data.keyword.lakehouse_full}} to enable zero-copy querying of streaming data.
-Confluent offers a data streaming platform that acts as a central nervous system for real-time data, enabling businesses to connect, store, and manage data streams across cloud and on-premise environments.
+You can integrate Confluent TableFlow with {{site.data.keyword.lakehouse_full}} to enable zero-copy querying of remote data.
+Confluent offers a data platform that acts as a central nervous system for real-time data, enabling businesses to connect, store, and manage data across cloud and on-premise environments.

 Confluent TableFlow automatically converts Apache Kafka topics into ready-to-query Apache Iceberg tables, enabling zero-copy, real-time analytics through data federation.
 It eliminates complex data pipelines by materializing data in user-owned or managed storage with automated maintenance.